guiparmezani/education-one/wp-content/plugins/wp-staging/readme.txt

 == Frequently Asked Questions ==

+* What is the Difference between WP STAGING and a Regular Backup Plugin?
+You may have heard about other popular backup plugins like BackWPUp, BackupWordPress, Simple Backup, WordPress Backup to Dropbox or similar WordPress backup plugins and now wonder about the difference between WP STAGING and those backup tools.
+Other backup plugins usually create a backup of your WordPress filesystem and a database backup which you can use to restore your website in case it became corrupted or you want to go back in time to a previous state.
+The backup files are compressed and can not be executed directly.
+WP STAGING on the other hand creates a full backup of the whole file system and the database in a working state that you can open like your original production website.

+Even though WP STAGING comes with some backup capabilities it's main purpose is to create a clone of your website which you can work on.
+It harmonies very well with all the mentioned backup plugins above and we recommend that you use it in conjunction with these backup plugins.

+Note, that some free backup plugins are not able to support custom tables.
+(For instance the free version of Updraft plus backup plugin).
+In that case, your backup plugin is not able to create a backup of your staging site when it is executed on the production site.
+The reason is that the tables created by WP STAGING are kind of custom tables beginning with another table prefix.
+To bypass this limitation and to be able to create a backup of your staging site, you can setup your backup plugin on the staging site and create the backup from that location.
+This works well with every available WordPress backup plugin.

 * I can not log in to the staging / backup site
 If you are using a security plugin like All In One WP Security & Firewall you need to install the latest version of WP STAGING to access your cloned backup site.
 Go to WP STAGING > Settings and add the slug to the custom login page which you set up in All In One WP Security & Firewall plugin.